MithilaGuha/MithilaGuha.github.io/_posts/2020-05-02-Synthetic-Control-Method-for-Comparative-Case-Studies:-FAQs.md

 3. What are the general assumptions used in the synthetic control method?
 Effective use of the SCM requires the following three general assumptions to hold:
-i) Groups that have been exposed to a similar treatment are excluded from the pool of potential controls (the ‘donor pool’).
+•	Groups that have been exposed to a similar treatment are excluded from the pool of potential controls (the ‘donor pool’).
-ii) The policy change has no effect before it is enacted.
+•	The policy change has no effect before it is enacted.
-iii) The treated group’s counterfactual outcome can be approximated by a fixed combination of donor controls.
+•	The treated group’s counterfactual outcome can be approximated by a fixed combination of donor controls.

 4. How are the comparison groups of a synthetic control method chosen?
 The synthetic control method allows researchers to systematically select comparison groups from a pool of potential candidates.
 The selection of donor groups and weights is determined by the pre-treatment outcome variable and the predictor variables that affect the outcome before the intervention.